Overview of Negative Correlation example

 Negative Correlation – Example #1

 But he realizes that he has not diversified his portfolio and has not managed any risk.
-He thinks of using assets with a negative correlation with the financial industries.
+So he thinks of using assets with a negative correlation with the financial industries.
 Assets that have a negative correlation with stocks are gold.
 The portfolio manager then sells a portion of his investments in the financial sector and buys gold to take advantage of the negative correlation.

 If he is not keen on selling even a part of his portfolio, the portfolio manager can also hedge his risk.
 Negative correlation can also be used for hedging purposes which in turn mitigates the risk.
 The manager can take offsetting positions; in this case, for example, he can take put options of the stocks of the financial services or even sell call options.
 Both of these are considered as negatively correlated assets.